Line: Lines are marks made by a pointed tool: brush, pencil, pen, etc. Lines can vary in width, direction, curvature, length, or color.

 I chose this picture because again my main focus is going towards the center of the photo.

-Movement in an artwork means the artist is taking viewers on a trip through the work by means of lines, edges, shapes, and colors often leading to the focal area.
+Movement: Movement in an artwork means the artist is taking viewers on a trip through the work by means of lines, edges, shapes, and colors often leading to the focal area.
 Movement is a visual flow through the composition.
 It can be the suggestion of motion in a design as you move from object to object by way of placement and position.
 Directional movement can be created with a value pattern.
 It is with the placement of dark and light areas that you can move your attention through the format.

 I chose this painting because it shows the wave before it crashes.